3 years full-time

 You will immerse yourself in the study of language examining syntax, phonetics, phonology and semantics.
 This will culminate in the realisation of how we express ourselves through language - an important aspect of what makes us human, and a key to examining your own nature and that of the world around you.

 I found the programme to be particularly inspiring because of the amount of independent thought that was encouraged by my tutors in both subjects.
-They consistently had high expectations of the students and pushed us to be creative and come up with original solutions to the issues we were studying.Paul, 2012 graduate
+They consistently had high expectations of the students and pushed us to be creative and come up with original solutions to the issues we were studying.Paul, BA Philosophy and Linguistics graduate

-Taught by world-leading experts in both Philosophy and Linguistics, you have a wide range of options to choose from, reflecting the expertise of two diverse departments.
-We offer modules in all the central areas of Philosophy and Linguistics and you can tailor your degree to reflect your own areas of interest.
+Taught by world-leading experts, you have a wide range of options to choose from, reflecting the expertise of two diverse departments.
+We offer modules in all the central areas of philosophy and linguistics, so you can tailor your degree to reflect your own areas of interest.
 The modules on offer may vary from year to year.

-In first year we will give you a firm grounding in Philosophy by teaching you how to study, think and write philosophically and develop your skills in reasoning and argument.
-By introducing you to some of the central areas of Philosophy we will challenge you to form your own opinions about the bigger questions.
+In first year you'll get a firm grounding in philosophy, learning how to study, think and write philosophically, and developing your skills in reasoning and argument.
+By introducing you to some of the central areas of philosophy we will challenge you to form your own opinions about the bigger questions.
 You'll consider the nature of knowledge, and explore the fundamental nature of reality.

-You'll be introduced to the core areas of Linguistics though modules devoted to syntax, semantics, and phonetics and phonology, gaining an appreciation of the nuances of language and the role it plays in human life.
+Modules devoted to the core areas of linguistics - syntax, semantics, and phonetics and phonology - will give you an appreciation of the nuances of language and the role it plays in human life.
 We'll teach you about the relationship between the sounds of speech, as well as the abstract linguistic system that underlies them.
-You'll study the structure of sentences and phrases, and analyse the meaning in language and its use in communication.
+You'll study the structure of sentences and phrases, analyse meaning in language and its use in communication.